HarryVienna/ESP32-Timezone-Database-Generator/README.md

 Before generating the database, the shapefile must be downloaded.
 This is done with the maven goal **download:wget** Then just start the main class.
 The output file is stored in the target directory under **target\classes\output\\**

+You can find a detailed description on my [website](https://www.haraldkreuzer.net/en/news/esp32-library-offline-time-zone-search-given-gps-coordinates).